Porfirio-Prodigy/Instagram-Interface/README.md

 # instagram-interface
-Interface Clone do Instagram desenvoolvida com FlexBox do css.
+Interface Clone do Instagram desenvolvida com FlexBox do css.